 In this workshop, we will peel away outside influences that can lead to mental stress and confusion.
 Through insightful and mindful exercises, we will un-cover our deepest desires, re-visit our dreams and passions, and learn how to use them as antidotes to stress, fatigue, and mental anguish.
-This program can accommodate 20 students.
+We will also visit our brains and touch on some basic neuroscience to explain how this works.
+This program can accommodate 25 students.

-Under the instruction of professionals and the leadership of trained student leaders, first-year students will enjoy the scenic outdoors of Western Massachusetts while meeting other new students through participation in one of three outdoor trips.
-Students will learn and practice various outdoor skills such as campsite preparation and selection, map/compass, fire building, rock climbing, kayaking and canoeing.
-These experiences will highlight teamwork, general leadership, communication and camaraderie.
+Under the instruction of professionals and the leadership of trained Smith student leaders, First-year students will enjoy the scenic outdoors of Western Massachusetts while meeting other new students through participation in one of four Outdoor Adventure Program trips.
+Students will learn and practice various outdoor skills such as backcountry camping, map/compass, fire building, rock climbing, kayaking and canoeing.
+These experiences will highlight teamwork, general leadership, communication, fun and camaraderie.

-These excursions are outdoors.
-There will be no electricity or plumbing.
-For the off-campus trips, each participant will be supplied a backpack, sleeping bag and other gear to use on the trip.
-Students will be required to provide their own clothing, including hiking boots, rain jacket and multiple layers of clothing.
-Each student will share in carrying the group items.
-Read over the following trip descriptions.
-All trips are fun and scenic but vary in the type of activities and difficulty level.
-Once your registration is confirmed, you will receive more details about gear and supplies.
+These excursions are in an outdoor environment.
+With the exception of the OARS program which stays on campus, there will not be access to any indoor facilities, such as electricity or bathrooms.
+Each participant will be supplied a backpack, sleeping bag, and other gear for use on the trip if needed.
+Students will be required to provide their own clothing, including hiking boots, rain jacket, and multiple layers of clothing (*see suggested equipment list).
+Each student will also share in carrying the group items.
+Read over the following trip descriptions carefully.
+All four trips are super fun, have nice views, but vary in the type of activities and difficulty level.

 Choose from the following four Outdoor Adventure trips:

-Previous backpacking experience and good physical fitness combined with enthusiasm required.
+*Previous backpacking experience and/or good physical fitness combined with enthusiasm strongly recommended.

 Questions that will be asked - and, to some extent, answered - include the following: Where does my food at Smith come from?
 How and what can I recycle?
 What powers our campus and how can I save kilowatts and BTUs?
 Are there green spaces nearby?
 How can I get to them and to other places without a car?
 What kinds of environmental majors, minors, and resources are available?
 Are there active student environmental organizations on campus?
 And most importantly, how can I make a difference environmentally while at Smith?